 1. Keeping the Car a Key Player in the Photo

-The car is always the focal point in automotive photography.
+The car is always the focal point in car photography.
 The difficulty of shooting one comes from bringing an inanimate object to life in a still image.
-The automotive photographer has to ensure the entirety of the photo enhances the car’s look and function above that of a simple still object.
+While shooting, the automotive photographer has to ensure the entirety of the shot enhances the car’s look and function above that of a simple still object.

 2. The Ability to Capture Fast Moving Vehicles

-Many advertising campaigns request images of cars in motion.
-Capturing a moving object is tricky and requires plenty of experience, but adds excitement and action to images.
-They show the subject performing its primary purpose, highlighting its speed and durability.
+Many car photography advertising campaigns request images of cars in motion.
+Shooting a moving object is tricky and requires plenty of experience, but adds excitement and action to images.
+They show the subject performing its primary purpose, highlighting how fast it is and its durability.

 There are several techniques you can try to shoot motion, like driving shots and panning shots for blur.
-You can also increase your shutter speed or use tracking shots.
-No matter which techniques you try, make sure to find one that best suits the purpose of the photograph and the abilities and design of the car.
+You can also increase your shutter speed or use tracking shots if you want to use a slower shutter speed.
+No matter which techniques you try while shooting, make sure to find one that best suits the purpose of the photograph and the abilities and design of the car.